lxieyang/caen-connect-tutorial/README.md

 # CAEN-Connect-Tutorial

-***NOTE: BEFORE you read the rest of the tutorial, do MAKE SURE that you are a student attending the University of Michigan, Ann Arbor (preferably a College of Engineering student).
+***NOTE: BEFORE you read the rest of the tutorial, MAKE SURE that you are a student attending the University of Michigan, Ann Arbor (preferably a College of Engineering student).
 Though this tutorial may also apply to other similar situations, it will be your responbility to learn to adapt.
 Cheers =P***

 ## Introduction